You are here

-Aloha, and welcome to the Tribune-Herald's Merrie Monarch Festival site.This page — which will be updated daily with stories and photos — celebrates the 50th Annual Merrie Monarch Festival.
+This page — which will be updated regularly with stories and photos — celebrates the 52th Annual Merrie Monarch Festival.

 Founded by Hawaii County in 1964, and saved from oblivion by Dottie Thompson in 1968, the festival is a weeklong celebration of hula and Hawaiian culture.
 It's also the biggest event of the year in Hilo, attracting visitors from around the world.

 The festival culminates in the prestigious three-day hula competition, when more than two dozen elite halau, or hula schools, take the stage and unveil what they hope will be winning performances.